SAP-samples/btp-s4hana-nocode-extension/create-application/develop/README.md

    <img src="./images/ba_enabled.png" width="80%">

-10. Choose **Save** at top of the app builder.
+10. Choose **Save** at top of the App Editor.
 This adds the data source to your project.
-Choose **UI Canvas** to go back to the UI designer view.
+Choose **User Interface** to go back to the UI designer view.

 11. Now you have added a data source for your SAP Build Apps application.